-Tinnitus is one of the most claimed disabilities when it comes to applying for compensation.
+Tinnitus is one of the most claimed disabilities when it comes to applying for disability compensation.
 Hearing loss comes in at a close second.
 This statistic comes from the 2015 Annual Benefits Report.
 The report shows that 9.6 percent of veterans claimed tinnitus and about 5.2 percent of veterans claimed hearing loss.
-Yet, these two disabilities will be denied time and time again.
+Yet, these two disabilities will be denied time and time again to former service members.

 The bottom line is that it is very important to have the three components mentioned earlier to establish service connection for hearing loss and/or tinnitus: a current diagnosis, evidence of an event that caused the condition, and a medical opinion linking the current hearing condition to the event in service or nexus.
 Any veteran struggling with tinnitus and/or hearing loss, should not give up or become discouraged if they are denied the first time or even the second time around.
 This is a real issue for many veterans.
 Hopefully, this information will help in the initial process when trying to establish service connection for tinnitus and/or hearing loss.